-Whether you are suitable for surgery is something that you may like to talk to your GP or neurologist about.
+Whether you are suitable for surgery is something that you may like to talk about with your GP or neurologist.
 If you meet these criteria and are considered for surgery, you will need to have further tests before you can have the surgery.

 How do I know if my epilepsy has a specific cause?

 One of the tests sometimes used to help diagnose epilepsy is a brain scan.
 You may have either an MRI (magnetic resonance imaging) scan or a CT (computerised tomography) scan.
 Although they use different technology, both produce an image of your brain which may show a specific cause for your epilepsy.

 Known causes can include scarring on the brain, malformations of brain development (problems in how the brain forms), or damage to the brain from a head injury, or following an infection such as meningitis.
 If a specific cause is found, it is called the 'epileptogenic lesion'.
 The epileptogenic lesion can be different in each person.

 If you are referred for surgery you will probably go to a specialist centre for tests.
 There are many different pre-surgical tests you might have before you can be given the go-ahead for surgery.
 This could include further MRI scans, an EEG (electroencephalogram) and video telemetry (an EEG while also being filmed).
 Other types of scans may also be done, which trace a chemical injected into the body.
 This can show detailed information about where seizures start in the brain.